vkyaang/ECON323_2022_Fall/syllabus.md

 The classes will be held at **LASR 104** on Tuesday and Thursday, 12:30-1:50pm.
 These schedules will be subject to changes in related UBC policies.

-For students who cannot attend in person, class recordings will also be available on Zoom, through http://canvas.ubc.ca.

 ## Course Materials and Communications

 All materials will be provided online:
 - Class Materials: https://github.com/doctor-phil/ECON323_2022_Fall
-- Communications, Announcements, Grades, Zoom, Piazza: http://canvas.ubc.ca
+- Communications, Announcements, Grades, Piazza: http://canvas.ubc.ca

 ## Grading